-Number recognition is an important skill for kindergarteners, but sometimes, mastering it and learning what these symbols mean can be overwhelming for your little one.
-If that's the case, try playing "Build Your Own Pizza."
-Here's a fun game for your child where she uses her number knowledge to put the right ingredients on her paper pizza to win.
-With this game, mastering number recognition will be as easy as pizza pie!
+Number recognition is an important skill for kindergarteners, but sometimes mastering it and learning what these symbols mean can be overwhelming for your little one.
+If that's the case, try playing building your own pizza.
+This fun game will have her use her number knowledge to put the right ingredients on her paper pizza to win.
+Mastering number recognition will be as easy as pizza pie!

 Help your child to cut out a 9" circle from brown construction paper to create the pizza crust.
 Each game participant should have their own pizza crust circle.

 Ask her to name five different pizza toppings.